Care and treatment of patients with COVID-19

 - Escalation pathways and referrals into Hospital in the Home (HITH).
 This can be found under the COVID-19 requests page

 - CAREPACT can assist general practitioners with specific enquiries around disease-modifying treatments and admission to hospital or HITH and information around COVID-19 in Residential Aged Care Facilities.

 - Staying up to date with all COVID-19 recent changes

 Register here to login to SpotOnHealth HealthPathways.

-There have been updates in July 2022 to the model of care provided by Healthdirect to enable people who have COVID-19 who are at higher risk of developing severe diseases, or higher risk of getting unwell from COVID-19 — and eligible for antiviral treatment available via the PBS — to be connected with their regular general practitioner (GP) or another general practice.
+As of July 2022, the current model of care provided by Healthdirect enables people who have COVID-19 who are at higher risk of developing severe diseases, or higher risk of getting unwell from COVID-19 — and eligible for antiviral treatment available via the PBS — to be connected with their regular general practitioner (GP) or another general practice.

 COVID-19 Oral Treatments

 The Pharmaceutical Benefits Advisory Committee (PBAC) has expanded the eligibility criteria for Pharmaceutical Benefits Schedule-listed COVID-19 oral treatments, Paxlovid (nirmatrelvir and ritonavir) and Lagevrio (molnupiravir).
 Treatment is now recommended if commenced within five days of symptoms for the following groups: